 Book 2 is about my Late Husband Ray his death, My travels around the World, Drink and Drugs and so many other taboo subjects.
 I’m currently writing Ray’s death scene to get the hard parts over with first.

-How do you think the youth can help eradicating gender based violence, and stereotypes around women?
+How do you think the youth can help to eradicate gender-based violence, and stereotypes around women?

 By talking and taking action within communities, friendship circles and at home.